February 8, 2011 ~ Scroll down for full newsletter or follow the links:

 With a combined arsenal of dietary changes, a prebiotic soluble fiber, and the helpful herbal teas, you should be able to either completely prevent or rapidly address the nasty GI side effects that are so typical of antibiotics.
 Before you know it you'll be done with the medication and successfully stable!

-Coming next time we'll look at Part Two of our special series: Antibiotics and IBS - The Possible Good Guy!
+Read Part Two of our special series: Antibiotics and IBS - is Rifaximin the Good Guy?
 We'll cover Rifaximin, IBS, and small intestinal bacterial overgrowth (SIBO).

 Did you miss the recent Ask Heather and peppermint for IBS?